vkadlcik/DB48X-on-DM42/BUILD.md

 ## Build

-To build the simulator, simply use `make`.
+To build the simulator, simply use `make sim`.

+To build the firmware, use `make release` or `make debug`.
+There is also a macOS-specific target to directly copy on the DM42 filesystem, called `make install`.

-To build the firmware, use `make fw`.
-If the build complains about the QSPI contents having changed, something most likely went wrong.
+If the build complains about the QSPI contents having changed, which happens frequently, you will need to re-do a clean build.

 Note: QSPI is an area of flash memory in the DM42 which is presenty used to store, among other things, some important numerical processing routines.
-In theory, the QSPI has additional space that could be used by your program, but the built-in QSPI loader in the DM42 only accepts QSPI contents that matches the default DM42 QSPI image.
-While it is possible to work around this, the project currently attempts to retain the original QSPI content to make it easier to install the program, and to ensure you can switch back and forth between DM42 stock firmware and DB48X.
+In theory, the QSPI has additional space that could be used by your program, but the built-in QSPI loader in the DM42 only accepts QSPI contents that matches the default DM42 QSPI image CRC.
+The DB48X generates a QSPI image that is expected to be compatible with the DM42 original PGM, so that you can switch back and forth between the two.
+However, the opposite is not true: DB48X requies the extended QSPI.

+In order to achieve that objective, DB48X has to force the CRC to match the original CRC.
+This means that the CRC can no longer be used to check a good match with the correct QSPI.
+In case of mismatch, you may observe very strange results, including a firmware crash. _Always flash both the QSPI and PGM files together_.

 ## Testing